 What is a forest?

-- The Food and Agriculture Organization of the United Nations definition of “forest” and other terms are provided in FRA 2015: Terms and Definitions.
+- The Food and Agriculture Organization of the United Nations definition of “temporarily unstocked” (referred to here as “temporarily non-treed”) is provided in FRA 2015: Terms and Definitions, listed above.

 - Date Modified: